EdDuarte/semantic-graph/README.md

 Additionally, data is stored in Sesame triple store following a OWL ontology specification.

-## Screenshots

-### Browse section
+# Description

-This section allows you to query any entity (subject or object) and find every semantic relationship associated with it, published using FOAF (Friend of a Friend), SKOS (Simple Knowledge Organization System) and Microformats Species standards.
+Once Semantic Graph has been deployed and triples have been added to the triple store, you can use the Browse section to query any entity (subject or object) and find every semantic relationship associated with it, published using FOAF (Friend of a Friend), SKOS (Simple Knowledge Organization System) and Microformats Species standards.

 ![Screenshot1](screenshots/01.png)

-### Graph section
-This section allows you to query triples and observe a relationship graph between them.
+Additionally, you can use the Graph section to query triples and observe a relationship graph between them.
 You can add multiple subjects, predicates and objects, and search these simultaneously, generating a graph that merges all common entities and triples without duplicating nodes.

 ![Screenshot2](screenshots/02.png)

-## How to use
+# Getting Started

 [Download the latest release](https://github.com/edduarte/semantic-graph/releases) and run the following command: